Zip & Zap and the Marble Gang

-The film had its premiere at the 2013 Toronto International Film Festival on September 8, 2013.
+The film had its premiere at the 2013 Toronto International Film Festival on 8 September 2013.
 It was well received at Festival de San Sebastián on 21 September 2013.
-The film had a theatrical release in Spain on October 4, 2013.
-The film later screened at 2014 Sundance Film Festival, in newly introduced category Sundance Kids on January 18, 2014.
+The film had a theatrical release in Spain on 4 October 2013.
+The film later screened at 2014 Sundance Film Festival, in the newly introduced category Sundance Kids on 18 January 2014.

 A sequel, Zip & Zap and the Captain's Island, was released in 2016.

 Plot

 Twin brothers Zip and Zap are sent to the summer school Hope, a re-education centre ran by strict Falconetti, who forbids all forms of recreation and entertainment.
 When Zap gets in trouble for disrupting a class, he is locked in the "Isolation Room" where he is told to think about what he has done.
-However, he finds a bag of marbles hidden in the room, and forms the "Marble gang" with several other students in the school, who are Filo, Micro, and Matilda, who is Falconetti's niece, and do various pranks, such as vandalising the statue of Sebastian Hope, the school's founder, and they always leave a single marble at their prank.
+While there, he finds a bag of marbles hidden in the room, and forms the "Marble gang" with several other students in the school: Filo, Micro, and Matilda, who is Falconetti's niece; the gang performs a variety of pranks, including the vandalising of the statue of Sebastian Hope, the school's founder.
+They always leave a single marble at the site of their prank.